Purpose of this exercise

 Pharos360

-The full legacy PHP application — student profiles, cases, launchpad, email — running locally with fake student data and a placeholder logo.
+The full legacy PHP application — student profiles, cases, launchpad, email — running on AWS with fake student data and a placeholder logo.

 Login: pharos.maintenance / Maintenance!